China: Rumor Mill Turns Around Leadership Reshuffle

 MIN READAug 22, 2017 | 21:26 GMT

-Rumors have resurfaced on the future of the Chinese leadership, and if any of them are to be believed, big changes are in the works.
-Conflicting sources have suggested a variety of prospects for Wang Qishan — the anti-corruption czar who is widely seen as Chinese President Xi Jinping's closest aide — and Prime Minister Li Keqiang.
-The rumor mill was set turning by the secret gathering at the Beidaihe summer resort, which reportedly drew to a close last week.
-For decades, the annual beach meeting of senior party officials and Communist elders around July and August has served as a metric for assessing the often-opaque Chinese political landscape, as well as key personnel arrangements.
-This is particularly true as China's Communist elites approach their landmark leadership transition at the 19th Party Congress, slated for early November.
+Rumors have resurfaced on the future of Chinese leadership and, if any of them are to be believed, big changes are in the works.
+Conflicting sources have suggested a variety of prospects for Wang Qishan -- the anti-corruption czar who is widely seen as Chinese President Xi Jinping's closest aide -- and Prime Minister Li Keqiang.
+The rumor mill was set turning by the secret gathering at the Beidaihe summer resort reportedly drew to a close last week.
+For decades, the annual beach meeting of senior Party officials and Communist elders around July and August has served as a metric for assessing the often-opaque Chinese political landscape, as well as key personnel arrangements.
+This is particularly true as China's Communist elites approach their landmark leadership transition in the upcoming 19th Party Congress, slated for early November....